Gezi Park protests: Other parks and public forums

-Encampments were made in other parks in support of the Gezi protests, including in Ankara's Kuğulu Park and in Izmir's Gündoğdu Square.
+Encampments were made in other parks in support of the Gezi protests, including in Ankara's Kuğulu Park and in İzmir's Gündoğdu Square.

 After the violent clearing of Gezi Park on 15–16 June by riot police and Turkish Gendarmerie, Beşiktaş JK's supporter group Çarşı, declared the Abbasağa Park, in Beşiktaş district as the second Gezi Park and called for people to occupy it on 17 June.
 After this call, thousands started to gather at Abbasağa Park, holding public forums to discuss and vote on the situation of the resistance and actions to be taken.
-Shortly after this, democracy forums and meetings spread to many parks in Istanbul and then to the other cities, like Ankara, Izmir, Mersin, etc.
+Shortly after this, democracy forums and meetings spread to many parks in Istanbul and then to the other cities, like Ankara, İzmir, Mersin, etc.

 Graduations

 As the protests mostly took place on the beginning of summer, on the time all schools makes their students graduate, the protests and humour have hit hundreds of universities' and high schools' graduations too.